cmt-dtu-energy/packsim/README.md

   "normal": [], // 3D array describing the normal orientation,
   "face_rotation": [], // 3D array describing the rotation of the hexagonal face, orthogonal to the "normal" vector "volume": ..., // volume of the particle
+  "density": ..., // density of the particle
   "mass": ..., // mass of the particle
-  "vertices": [] // 12 x 3 coordinates of the vertices
+  "vertices": [], // 12 x 3 coordinates of the vertices
+  "triangulation": {
+    "points": [], // list of 3D points (vertices) of the triangulation "connectivity_list": [] // 2D array of triangle vertex indices
+  }

 }
 ```